Prophet1999/FrontEnd-and-Dashboard-Developer/README.md

 # 2048
-(Yet another) 2048 game clone developed with Python and Pygame
+(Yet another) 2048 game clone developed with Python and TKinter

 ## Screenshots